 With that in mind, organizations need to view effective change management as a risk mitigation strategy and cost avoidance technique to stay relevant as an organization and competitive in their industry.

-Before we deep dive into the strategies for a successful implementation of change, it is important to know the repercussions of a failed change implementation.
+Before we deep dive into the strategies for a successful implementation plan, it is important to know the repercussions of a failed change implementation.

 What are the best strategies for organizations to successfully implement change?